richpeck/exception_handler/README.md

     # config/application.rb
     config.action_dispatch.rescue_responses["ActionController::YourError"] = :bad_request

-The above only deals with the inference of a *Rails* exception into an *HTTP* one.
+The above deals with the inference of a *`Rails`* exception into an *`HTTP`* one.

-Because HTTP can only process `4xx` / `5xx` errors, it does not matter how Rails deals with the exceptions.
+Because `HTTP` can only process `4xx` / `5xx` errors, it does not matter how Rails deals with the exceptions.
 The only thing which counts is how they're sent back to the client.

 If you have custom exceptions, you'll need to register them with Rails by using the code above <br /> (default `500` / `:internal_server_error`).